JaiprakashChoudhary/JaiprakashChoudhary/resume/README.md

 * Designed whatsapp communication as a _dynamic decision tree_
 * _Conceptualised E POD_ with 33% contactless delivery in May,20
 * Mentored team by taking sessions on _design patterns and code quality_
-* Innovated and designed  project for quality check _impacting bottom line by 0.5%_
+* Innovated and designed  project for box quality check _impacting bottom line by 0.5%_
 * Identified the issue of limited testing environments and solved via _kubernetes cluster_
 * Created a process to reduce _production errors by 98%_
 * Designed collection tracker with _transaction support_